Midjourney/prompt: “a narrow solid round pillar of opaque frosted glass standing in a rolling meadow”

 Don't have an account?
 Sign up!

-Alex Adamov about 1 year ago
+Alex Adamov almost 2 years ago

 The limits of our understanding is an interesting area to explore.
 I liked the premises of the story and the narration style.
 I have a couple of feedback items.
 It’s meant as constructive feedback: